-The conductor Kurt Masur was born on 18 July 1927 in Brieg, Silesia.
+German conductor Kurt Masur was born on 18 July 1927 in Brieg, Silesia.
+On 9 October 1989 he negotiated a peaceful end to demonstrations in Leipzig against the communist East German government.
 Masur became music director of the New York Philharmonic in 1991, and frequently conducts many of the world's leading orchestras.

 A selection of M&V articles about Kurt Masur

 Ensemble.
 Sublime Music-making - Kurt Masur conducts the Philharmonia Orchestra, heard by Bill Newman

 DVD Spotlight.
 Intensity and Concentration - Kurt Masur conducts Richard Strauss, reviewed by Kelly Ferjutz. '... beautifully and confidently performed ...'

 CD Spotlight.
 Consistently Solid - Kurt Masur and others conduct Mendelssohn, reviewed by Howard Smith. '... too often short on graciousness, charm or buoyancy.'

 Ensemble.
 Energy and Imagination - Beethoven from Louis Lortie, Kurt Masur and the Cleveland Orchestra, reviewed by Lawrence Budmen